Making A Cow Horse Turn

 energy when released.
 When you back your horse properly, you're compressing his body and putting energy on his hind end.
 He is then in a position to push off when executing the turn.

-soft in his face and is not pulling on you during the stop.
-As your horse progresses you will not necessarily back up every time you
+his face and is not pulling on you during the stop.
+As your horse progresses you will not necessarily back up every time you stop with the

 3. Cue sequence.

-horse a direct rein.
+direct rein.
 Then I use my outside rein as a support along his neck.
 Immediately following, I use my outside leg.
-Direct rein,
+Direct rein, neck rein

 Here are two ways that you can practice the elements of a cow horse turn on any horse.
 Even without the availability of cattle.

-stirrup-to-stirrup and about ten feet apart.
+-to-stirrup and about ten feet apart.
 You want to be a mirror image of each other.
-Simultaneously stop your horse and back
+Simultaneously stop your horse and back up.

-up.
 Remember to always work on the quality of the stop and back up.
 You want to keep your horse straight and soft.
-Now execute
+Now execute a turn

-a turn toward each other and walk off the other way.
-You are now again parallel to each other again and traveling in the opposite
+toward each other and walk off the other way.
+You are now again parallel to each other again and traveling in the opposite direction.

-direction.
 This particular exercise also gives your horse a frame of reference similar to a cow.
-Your horse is not only following your
+Your horse is not only following your direction but is

 There's no substitute for spending time with your horse on cattle.
 However, the preceding exercises will better prepare you and your horse for the time when you step into the pen with a live cow.